jesuisstan/diary-companion/credentials/readme.md

 export default firebaseConfig;
 ```

-2. Create corresponding subfolders in the current folder "credentials" for platforms:

-- android
-- ios
-- web

-3. Copy "google-services.json" and "keystore.jks" (if applicable) to [root]/credentials/android folder
+2. Copy "google-services.json" and "keystore.jks" (if applicable) to [root]/credentials/ folder

-4. Copy "GoogleService-Info.plist" to [root]/credentials/ios folder
+3. Copy "GoogleService-Info.plist" to [root]/credentials/ folder

-5. Copy any needed credentials to [root]/credentials/web folder
+4. Copy any needed credentials to [root]/credentials/ folder

-6. Proceed to installation and running the project
+5. Proceed to installation and running the project